Significant indirect tax developments at a glance

 - travel agent services.

-It should be noted that Sweden has introduced local mandatory reverse charge on certain construction services when rendered between construction companies.
+It should be noted that Sweden has a local mandatory reverse charge on certain construction services when rendered between construction companies.

-If the overseas trader has an establishment in Sweden such as a branch, the reverse charge is normally not applicable if the establishment has participated in the supply.
+If the overseas trader has an establishment in Sweden such as a branch, reverse charge is normally not applicable if the establishment has participated in the supply.

-Yes, invoices must be issued and meet the requirements set out in the Swedish VAT Act (see above under invoicing requirements).
+The invoice must meet the requirements set out in the Swedish VAT Act (below).

 A tax invoice should contain the following data: